sv-data-projects/market-bulletin-graphics/readme.md

 ## iii.
 Value chain price
 ### a Diagram for displaying an comparing sub-material prices
-`/value-chain-price`: This application renders a collection simple value chain flow graphic (cutomised for each material) with positioned sub-material labels and prices (for a specified month).
+`/value-chain-price`: This application renders a collection simple value chain flow graphic (customised for each material) with positioned sub-material labels and prices (for a specified month).
-- The layout and placement of each value chain node and sub-material price label is configured in the `js/main.js` file (refer to the objects for `settings.geometry.chain` and `settings.geometry.price`)
+- The layout and placement of each value chain node and sub-material price label is configured in the `js/main.js` file (refer to the objects for `settings.geometry.chain` and `settings.geometry.price`).
+This is how the sub-material price label positions and the shape of each leader line can be altered
-- Note: Sub-material names must match the names in the input data table.
+- For sub-material price to appear in the value chain graphic, its "name" in the source data file must match the name in the `settings.geometry.price`object (i.e. **sub-material names are hard-coded in the JS code/data object to and need to be in sync with changes to the source data naming convention**).
+Mismatched names (or names simply missing from the `settings.geometry.price`object),  will mean that the sub-material price label is not displayed.
+This behaviour can be used to hide sub-material prices from appearing (e.g. either delete the column from the source data, or alter the name or remove the sub-material from the `settings.geometry.price`object - all will cause a naming mismatch.)

 &nbsp;
 ## iv.
 Kerbside collection flows